125g (4 ½ oz) unsalted butter, softened

 1 sachet Dr. Oetker Egg White Powder

-1. Line 3 large baking trays with baking parchment.
+1. Line 2 large baking trays with baking parchment.
 Put the butter and caster sugar in a bowl and whisk until pale and creamy.
 Whisk in the egg yolk and 2.5ml (1/2 tsp) Natural Vanilla Extract.

-3. Roll out the dough to a thickness no greater than ½ cm (¼ inch).
-Using a 6cm (2 ½ inch) wide heart shaped cutter stamp out approx. 40 cookies, re-rolling the dough as necessary.
+3. Roll out the dough to a thickness no greater than 5mm (1/4inch).
+Using 5cm (2inch) wide flower shaped cutter stamp out approx. 40 cookies, re-rolling the dough as necessary.
 Arrange on the prepared baking trays, prick lightly with a fork and chill for 30 minutes.

-5. Ten minutes before baking, preheat the oven to 180°C (160°C fan oven, 350°F, Gas 4).
-Bake the cookies for about 10 minutes until firm and lightly golden round the edges.
+5. Ten minutes before baking, preheat the oven to 180°C (160°C Fan Oven, Gas Mark 4).
+Bake the cookies for 10-12 minutes until firm and very lightly golden round the edges.
 Leave to cool on the baking trays for 10 minutes before transferring to a wire rack to cool completely.

-6. To ice, make up the egg white powder using 30ml (2 tbsp) warm water and the lemon juice as directed on the packet.
+6. Once the cookies are cool, they are ready to ice.
+Make up the Egg White Powder with 50ml (10 tsp) warm water as directed on the packet.
 Sift the icing sugar into a bowl.
 Add the remaining Natural Vanilla Extract and the blended egg white.

-7. Carefully combine the wet and dry ingredients together to make a soft, spreadable icing – if it is too stiff add a few drops of lemon juice, or if too dry, add some more sifted icing sugar, 15ml (1 tbsp) at a time.
-Beat until smooth and glossy.
+7. Carefully combine the wet and dry ingredients together to make a soft, spreadable icing and beat until smooth and glossy.

-9. Next, working on one heart at a time, spoon approx. 5ml (1tsp) of the icing into the centre and gently spread it to fill the centre, tapping gently to make an even layer and release any air bubbles.
+9. Next, spoon approx. 3.75ml (3/4 tsp) of the icing into the centre and gently spread it to fill the centre, tapping gently to make an even layer and release any air bubbles.
 Add a little more icing if necessary in order to achieve a smooth, well-covered surface.

-10. Decorate with silver pearls and place back on the wire rack whilst you ice the remaining cookies.
+10. Sprinkle with Hundreds and Thousands and place back on the wire rack whilst you ice the remaining cookies.

 11. The icing will be firm enough to serve after 1 hour.
 For a firmer set, leave the icing to dry for 4 hours – this icing will not dry out to a crisp but will become more solid the longer it is left to dry .